joshnuss/1000experiments.dev/posts/128-command-store.md

 When UIs have many options, it's a good idea to provide a way to undo the last change.
 Just in case a mistake is made.

 From a software design perspective, undo/redo always means using the [Command Pattern](https://en.wikipedia.org/wiki/Command_pattern).
 With the command pattern, we don't just mutate data directly, we track a log of each change.
-The gives us the ability to replay changes later.
+That gives us the ability to replay changes later.

 ## Command store API

-The default `writable` store API provides `.set()` and `.update()` to mutate the store, but we can't recover the state after it's applied:
+Svelte's default `writable` store provides `.set()` and `.update()` to mutate the store:

 ```javascript
 const store = writable(initialValue)